 1 Purpose & Aims

 2 School Ethos

 3 Roles & Responsibilities

 4 Training & Induction

 5 Procedures for Managing Concerns

 6 Recording & Information Sharing

 7 Working with Parents & Carers

 8 Child Protection Conferences

 9 Safer Recruitment

 10 Safer Working Practice

 11 Managing Allegations against Staff

 12 Other relevant policies

 13 Statutory Framework

 Appendices

 A B Suspect child at risk action flow diagram Safeguarding induction sheet

-C - H Specific Safeguarding Issues:
+C - J Specific Safeguarding Issues:

+С Child Exploitation

-С Child Sexual Exploitation (CSE)
+C1 Child Sexual Exploitation (CSE)

+C2 Child Criminal Exploitation (County Lines)

+D Faith and Belief related abuse

-D Female Genital Mutilation (FGM)
+D1 Female Genital Mutilation (FGM)

+D2 So-called "honour based" violence

+D3 Forced Marriage

 E Radicalisation

 F Private Fostering

 G Children Missing Education (CME)

-Н Peer on Peer abuse
+н Peer on Peer abuse

+ı Sexually Harmful Behaviour

+J Trafficking & Modern Slavery

+K Domestic Abuse and Homelessness

-I Key Safeguarding Contacts
+L Key Safeguarding Contacts

-J Example Cause for concern form / body map
+M Example Cause for Concern form / body map

-1. PURPOSE & AIMS
+SECTION 1.
+PURPOSE & AIMS

 - 1.1 The purpose of Archbishop Runcie CE First School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
-This means we will always work to: - Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes. - 1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3 Our school fully recognises the contribution it can make to protecting children from harm and to supporting and promoting the welfare of all children who are registered pupils at our school.
+This means we will always work to: - Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes. - 1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
 The elements of our policy are prevention, protection and support. - 1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from school or who go missing from education, particularly on repeat occasions.
-The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm. - 1.5 This policy applies to all pupils, staff, parents, governors, volunteers and visitors.
+The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm. - 1.5 This policy applies to all pupils, staff, parents, governors/board of trustees, volunteers and visitors. - 1.6 Prior to implementing this policy we have considered a range of factors to help us identify and focus on the key issues for our school and community.
+We have reviewed our referrals, reason and considered local context and local issues as well as discussed as a leadership team and with the Governing Body what our key priorities are.